Bardolph-Automation-Inc/bardolph/docs/main.rst

   pip uninstall bardolph

-.. index:
-   single: system requirements
+.. index:: system requirements

 System Requirements
 ###################
-The program has been tested on Python versions at or above 3.5.1.
+The program has been tested on Python versions at or above 3.7.
 Because I haven't done any stress testing, I don't know the limits on script size.
 Note that the application loads the encoded script into memory before executing it.

-I've run the program on MacOS 10.15.5, Debian Linux Stretch, and the February, 2020, release of Raspbian.
+I've run the program on MacOS 10.15.5, Debian Linux 10 buster, and the August, 2020, release of Raspberry Pi OS.
 It works fine for me on a Raspberry Pi Zero W, controlling 5 bulbs.
 I haven't gotten my hands on a 4, yet.

 Supported Devices